Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Experiments

 For the MC task, we introduce a Prophet variant with slightly modifying the prompt used in the original Prophet.
 In particular, we add the multiple-choice information into both the in-context examples and testing input to instruct GPT-3 to \emph{choose} the correct one from four choices.
 Compared with all the methods, Prophet (MCAN) surpasses all the counterparts on the MC task, showing the flexibility and scalability of Prophet.
-Moreover, Prophet (mPLUG) steadily outperforms Prophet (MCAN), emphasizing the significance of a powerful VQA model to Prophet. \\ \textbf{Results on ScienceQA and TextVQA} To verify the generalization ability of Prophet, we conduct experiments on two additional knowledge-based VQA datasets ScienceQA (IMG) and TextVQA, which require different types of knowledge (\emph{i.e.}, scientific knowledge and OCR knowledge) than that for OK-VQA and A-OKVQA.
+Moreover, by introducing a more powerful VQA model mPLUG, Prophet (mPLUG) consistently outperforms Prophet (MCAN), while Prophet++ (mPLUG) further outperforms Prophet (mPLUG). \\ \textbf{Results on ScienceQA and TextVQA} To verify the generalization ability of Prophet, we conduct experiments on two additional knowledge-based VQA datasets ScienceQA (IMG) and TextVQA, which require different types of knowledge (\emph{i.e.}, scientific knowledge and OCR knowledge) than that for OK-VQA and A-OKVQA.
 A Table \ref{table:more-results} shows that comparative results of Prophet and existing state-of-the-art methods on respective datasets.
 As we have witnessed the steady improvements of mPLUG over MCAN, we only report the results for Prophet (mPLUG) on these two datasets.
-Specifically, Prophet surpasses all the counterparts on ScienceQA (IMG), including the average human performance \cite{scienceqa} and the latest LLaVa model trained with visual instruction tuning \cite{llava}.
-On TextVQA, Prophet outperforms the published state-of-the-art methods, including those methods with text-aware or layout-aware pretraining on large-scale scene-text image datasets \cite{latr,tap}.
+Specifically, Prophet surpasses all the counterparts on ScienceQA (IMG), including the base VQA model mPLUG, the average human performance \cite{scienceqa}, and the latest LMM LLaVa trained with visual instruction tuning \cite{llava}.
+On TextVQA, Prophet outperforms the published state-of-the-art methods, including the methods with text-aware or layout-aware pretraining on large-scale scene-text image datasets \cite{latr,tap}.
+Finally, the Prophet++ models prominently outperform their corresponding Prophet counterparts on respective datasets.